Evolutionary network games: equilibria from imitation and best-response dynamics: Introduction

 where $\Theta_H(\cdot)$ is the Heaviside step function $\Theta_H(x)=1$ if $x\ge0$ and $\Theta_H(x)=0$ otherwise.

 \paragraph{Strategic Complements: Coordination game}

-For our second example, we will follow Galeotti {\em et al.} \cite{galeotti:2010} and consider again a situation where $X = \{0, 1\}$ is the action space, but now let the payoffs of any particular agent $i$ be given by Assuming that $c > \alpha > 0$, we are faced with a coordination game where, as discussed in \cite{galeotti:2010}, depending on the underlying network and the information conditions, there can generally be multiple equilibria.
+For our second example, we follow Galeotti {\em et al.} \cite{galeotti:2010} and consider again a discrete version of the game, but now let the payoffs of any particular agent $i$ be given by Assuming that $c > \alpha > 0$, we are faced with a coordination game where, as discussed in \cite{galeotti:2010}, depending on the underlying network and the information conditions, there can generally be multiple equilibria.